-Dedicated to innovation in aerospace Fit for purpose training environments Royal NLR - Netherlands Aerospace Centre Welcome to Royal NLR.
+Dedicated to innovation in aerospace Fit for purpose training Royal NLR - Netherlands Aerospace Centre Welcome to Royal NLR.
 Discover more about the innovative training and simulation programmes we develop for military forces and other clients.
 The common goal is to make training more effective and efficient.
 Our vision of military training is founded on competency-based and performance-based training (PBT) concepts using integration and interoperability of live, virtual and constructive elements.
 Our approach focuses on a thorough process of analysis, design, development and implementation with the client.
-Our staff have detailed knowledge of training, simulation, human behavioural assessment and regulations for military forces.
+Our staff of nearly 100 people have knowledge of training, simulation, human behavioural assessment and regulations for military forces.
 This knowledge is combined with applied technical research and development in simulation.
 NLR actively develops innovative training technologies and training media.
 These capabilities and our in-house research infrastructure ensure that NLR can oversee the entire spectrum and stay on top and ahead of new developments and innovations in military training and simulation.
-Results include interconnected tactical simulators for fighter pilots, training needs analysis and competency-based training redesign for helicopter crews and the development of new concepts and doctrines for fifth-generation air forces.
-Overall, this provides our clients with an optimum blend of live and (low, medium and high-fidelity) simulator training for our clients.
-This offers you the best possible service and advice.
-The projects in this brochure showcase our unique approach.
 Michel Peters, CEO Royal Netherlands Aerospace Centre